 Policies and Basic Approach

-Under the Environmental Policy, Mitsui & Co. has set out the Action Guideline of "evaluating the impact that we have on the conservation of biological diversity and giving the utmost consideration to the environment."
-Our business activities are the result of a variety of connections to a diverse range of living beings and are therefore hugely dependent on the benefits of biodiversity.
+Under our Environmental Policy, we have stipulated that we will assess the environmental impact of our business activities and work to conserve biodiversity.
+We recognize that our business activities, such as those relating to natural resource development and food, have an impact on biodiversity, and we will promote actions to conserve biodiversity.
+Our business activities are dependent on ecosystem services, which are generated through connections between a diverse range of living beings.
 We aim to minimize our impact on the environment by conserving biodiversity both through our business activities and through our efforts in other areas, such as social contribution activities.
-Specific initiatives in our business activities include using sustainable commodities, such as forest and marine resources, and preventing any environmental impact on areas adjacent to our operational sites.
+Specific initiatives in our business activities include sustainable use of natural resources, such as forest and marine resources, and preventing any environmental impact on areas adjacent to our operational sites.
 In our social contribution activities, we are conserving biodiversity through initiatives such as Mitsui's Forests and the Mitsui & Co.
 Environment Fund.

 Goals and Targets